P6Z3F2/PolygonBlocks/README.md

 The card contains the number of the block and the gas used.

-The gas cost is the amount of Wei that were spent to execute the all transactions in the block.
+The gas cost is the amount of Wei that were spent to execute all of the transactions in the block.

 ## Start the application